lamalab-org/toolminutes/papers/universal_chiral_fp_2024.md

 ## What I liked/didn't like about the paper

- Areas for improvement:
+- didnt like:
     - hard to read
     - TMAP not explained (supposed to mean Tree MAP)
     - “scrambled sequences” not explained
     - repetition of how FP works in methods and beginning of results
     - in supporting info S4 figure “c” is missing
+    - typical paper from the "our tool is the best"-field, would have been nice if they included some critical statistics for e.g. bit-collisions
+    - no reference made to the field of machine learning
 - like:
     - they made quite an effort to test their new FP